alexanderbkl/mytheresa-promotions/README.md

 # If you have Linux/MAC OS installed
 make test

-# Or directly using Go
+# Or directly using Docker Compose
-go test ./... -v
+docker compose up test --build
 ```

 ## Project Structure